top of page

 Raw headstone insignia Ma'asker Al Raschid RAF Cemetery, Baghdad

-Bill Palmer sent me a photograph that he received as part of an enquiry to the 55 RAF Squadron Association.
-At first glance it appeared to be showing the final resting place of a 55 Squadron sergeant/pilot and an aircraftsman from 6 Squadron at the Hinaidi RAF Peace Cemetery.
+Bill Palmer also sent me a photograph that he received as part of an enquiry to the 55 RAF Squadron Association.
+At first glance it appeared to be showing the final resting place of a 55 Squadron sergeant/pilot and an aircraftman from 6 Squadron at the Hinaidi RAF Peace Cemetery.
 Upon further examination, especially as the headstones for the two graves were side by side though the men were killed nine months apart, I realised that this was not a photograph of Hinaidi, but of the RAF Cemetery at Mosul.
-Sergeant/Pilot Charles Dicks was killed taking off from Mosul whilst conducting the regular mail run between Mosul and Baghdad in DH9A Serial No: 9911 on the morning of 27th July 1924.
+Sergeant/Pilot Charles Dicks of 55 Squadron was killed taking off from Mosul whilst conducting the regular mail run between Mosul and Baghdad in DH9A Serial No: 9911 on the morning of 27th July 1924.
 AC2 Edward Barber was the observer in a 6 Squadron DH9A Serial No: 4961 on the 18th April 1925 when the aircraft exploded in mid-air during a bombing raid near Mosul due to a petrol leak.
 Barber and his pilot Flying Officer Rupert Pontifex of 6 Squadron were both killed.
 The three men were initially buried at Mosul but their bodies were exhumed at a later date and re-buried at Hinaidi.
 Though the photograph below only shows details of two men, it is highly likely that the partially visible third headstone is for FO Rupert Pontifex.

 Grave of RAF Sgt Pilot C A Dicks, buried at Mosul Cemetery Iraq before being moved to Hinaidi RAF Cemetery